gnodet/mvx/BOOTSTRAP.md

 You can override this with the `MVX_DOWNLOAD_URL` environment variable or `mvxDownloadUrl` property.

-## 🛠️ Setting Up the Wrapper
+## 🛠️ Setting Up the Bootstrap

-To add the mvx wrapper to your project:
+To add the mvx bootstrap to your project:

-1. **Copy the wrapper files** to your project root:
+1. **Copy the bootstrap files** to your project root:
    - `mvx` (Unix script)
    - `mvx.cmd` (Windows script)
-   - `.mvx/wrapper/mvx-wrapper.properties`
+   - `.mvx/mvx.properties`
    - `.mvx/version` (optional)

 2. **Make the Unix script executable**: